fandytcc/foodie-app-api/README.md

-# Express batches API
+# Express restaurants API

-RESTful Express API for batches on top of MongoDB.
+RESTful Express API for foodie-app on top of MongoDB.

+**Note: this api is work-in-progress, I've just started building this foodie-react-app on 28th Feb.**

 ## Authentication